Sterling Iron Works: First metal produced in New York

 Mr. Peter Townsend, who became the owner of Sterling Iron before the Revolutionary War, made iron anchors in 1773, and in 1776 produced the first steel in New York, at first from pig and afterward from bar iron.
 The first blister steel made in the State was made by his son, Peter Townsend, Jr., in 1810, from ore of the Long Mine on the Sterling estate.
 In the manufacture of edge-tools it was considered equal to the famous Dannemora mine Swedish Iron.

 The first cannon made in the State were cast at Sterling for the government, in 1816.
-They were from 6 to 32 pounders.
+They were from 6 to 32-pounders.

 The Hudson River Chain

 At the close of 1779, West Point was the strongest military post in America.
 In addition to the batteries that stood menacingly upon the hill tops, the river was obstructed by an enormous defensive iron chain.
 The iron of which this chain was constructed was wrought from ore of equal parts, from the Stirling and Long Mines, in Orange county.
 The chain was manufactured at the Stirling Iron Works about 25 mi from West Point.
-The general superintendent of the work, as engineer, was Captain Thomas Machin, who afterward assisted in the engineering operations at Yorktown, when Cornwallis was captured.
+The general superintendent of the work, as engineer, was Captain Thomas Machin, who afterward assisted in the engineering operations at the siege of Yorktown, where the British Army under General Charles Cornwallis was defeated.
 The project took place under the supervision of Colonel Timothy Pickering.

 The chain was completed in the middle of April, 1778, and on 1 May it was stretched across the river and secured.
 It weighed 186 tons, and was made and delivered in six weeks.
 This chain was forged at Stirling, hauled piece by piece to New Windsor, and put together at the military smithy of Capt.
 Machin.
 It was then floated down the Hudson as a whole, and placed in position.
 It remained unbroken during the war although others at Fort Montgomery and on the lake above were broken by the British.
 Links of these chains, weighing 140 lb. each, are preserved at the Military Academy at West Point.

 In front of this chain was a heavy boom of logs.
 Each winter the chain and boom were un-moored, taken up to the beach, in the cove now crossed by the railroad tracks, and piled up out of reach of the moving ice until ready to be replaced in the spring.

 The chain was instrumental in the discovery of Benedict Arnold, when Peter Townsend's cousin, Sally Townsend, whose brother Robert was a member of Gen George Washington's Culper Ring of spies, allegedly intercepted information at the family home in Oyster Bay, Long Island which occupied by British officers.
 The intercepted message from Arnold indicated that he had weakened the chain and contained instructions on how the Royal Navy could breach its defenses and take the fort at West Point.
 When he realized he had been discovered, Arnold escaped to the British and the chain remained intact throughout the war.